stefanthoss/stefandroid-blog/_posts/2025-04-21-ultimate-home-assistant-rpi.md

 sudo dd bs=4M if=haos_rpi5-64-13.2.img of=/dev/nvme0n1
 ```

-Not required, but you can enable PCIe Gen3 speeds by adding `dtparam=pciex1_gen=3` to `/boot/firmware/config.txt`.
+Not strictly required, but you can enable PCIe Gen3 speeds by adding `dtparam=pciex1_gen=3` to `/boot/firmware/config.txt`.

 Now change the boot order with `sudo raspi-config`:
 1. Choose "6 Advanced Options"
 2. Choose "A4 Boot Order"
-3. Choose"B2 NVMe/USB Boot Boot from NVMe before trying USB and then SD Card"
+3. Choose "B2 NVMe/USB Boot Boot from NVMe before trying USB and then SD Card"

-Reboot.
+Reboot and enjoy your Home Assistant installation!
+If you migrate from a previous installation, you can restore the backup in the initial setup screens.
+It's also safe to remove the SD card now since it's no longer required.

 ## References